V850: Development methodology

 the basic CPU architecture is inherited from the V810.

 The instruction set architecture of the first V850 is drastically modified from that of the V810, but the difference is within a patch level from the GNU Compiler Collection point of view.
 The main purpose of this change is to implement saturation arithmetic at customers' request.

 A v833 CPU, a pin-compatible revision of the v832 CPU.
-This microprocessor was used in car navigation systems during the 2000's, mostly made by Pioneer Corporation and Alpine Electronics.
+This microprocessor was used in car navigation systems during the 2000s, mostly made by Pioneer Corporation and Alpine Electronics.

 The detailed design methodology of the V810 is described in this journal.

 The V850 utilizes these design assets; but the datapath logic was changed from dynamic logic to static logic, to enable 32.768 kHz real-time clock frequency operation mode.